demcamara/DECaseStudy_CCS/README.md

 AUTHOR : MOHAMED CAMARA

 OVERVIEW :
-Overview: Students are to create a java program that would take user input and fetch a database for records based on user requests.
+Students are to create a java program that would take user input and fetch a database for records based on user requests.
 Records must display to the user in an interactive fashion.
 In the second part of the case study,  students must use big data concepts and tools to import records from that database, both existing and newly added ones into the Hadoop Ecosystem.
 Students will then manage the data by storing them in tables and creating reports.